njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/README.md

 ### Compiling, Training, and Evaluating the Model

-- To achieve the target performance, I configured the neural network configuration based on the results of an optimization script, student_loans_optimization_search.ipynb.
+- To achieve the target performance, I configured the neural network configuration based on the results of an optimization script, student_loans_hyperparameters_optimization_colab.ipynb.

 <img width="483" alt="Screenshot 2024-04-17 at 1 24 19 PM" src="https://github.com/njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/assets/137228821/e53a7e31-2db4-4085-ba42-3564a256b89f">